CONSS: Contrastive Learning Approach for Semi-Supervised Seismic Facies Classification: Approach

 \subsection{Supervised Loss}

-The segmentation branch is formalized as a nolinear transformation $\varphi (\mathbb{F}_{p_x,p_y}) \Rightarrow \mathbb{L}_{p_x,p_y}$.
-The target of $\varphi$ is to map the feature $\mathbb{F}_{p_x,p_y}$ extracted by the backbone network to the logits $\mathbb{L}_{p_x,p_y}$ required to compute the softmax distribution, where ($p_x,p_y$) indicates the position in the segmentation map $M_{seg}$.
-For labeled seismic data , the pixel-level cross-entropy loss is calculated by obtaining the softmax posterior probability distribution $\mathcal{P}$ (Eq.\ref{softmax}).
-To prevent the model from being overconfident on a small amount of labeled data, we use label smoothing as regularization (Eq.\ref{ce}).
+The segmentation head is formulated as a nonlinear transformation denoted by $\varphi (\mathbb{F}_{p_x,p_y}) \Rightarrow \mathbb{L}_{p_x,p_y}$.
+The objective of the mapping function $\varphi$ is to map the feature $\mathbb{F}_{p_x,p_y}$, extracted by the backbone network, to the logits $\mathbb{L}_{p_x,p_y}$, while the position in the segmentation map $M_{seg}$ is denoted by ($p_x,p_y$).
+For labeled seismic data , the pixel-level cross-entropy loss is calculated by computing the softmax posterior probability distribution $\mathcal{P}$ (Eq.\ref{softmax}).
+To avoid overconfidence, we use label smoothing as regularization(Eq.\ref{ce}).